The PMIEF Liaison provides a vital communications and activities link between the PMI Educational Foundation and a PMI Chapter.

 - Support the work of the PMIEF in expanding and giving back to our profession.

-- Communicate to PMIEF your community’s needs and ideas as they relate to leveraging project management for social good.
+- Communicate to PMIEF your chapter’s needs and ideas as they relate to leveraging project management for social good.

-- Ensure your community and its members have a way to capture the valuable benefits outlined above.
+- Ensure your chapter and its members have a way to capture the valuable benefits outlined above.